Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. One could easily tell blogs and websites apart.

 (Wappalyzer – Extension For Firefox / Chrome Web Browser)

 If you browse the net using either Firefox or Google Chrome and would like to be able to instantly tell if the sites that you are visiting are powered by WordPress, then Wappalyzer is a great add-on to add to your browser.

 Wappalyzer helps you identify what type of software is installed on the sites you are visiting.

 According to their website …

-After installing the Wappalyzer add-on on your browser, icons will display in your web browser, next to the site URL allowing you to see which technologies are installed on all the sites you are visiting …
+After installing the Wappalyzer add-on on your web browser, icons will display in your web browser menu allowing you to see which software is being used by the sites you are visiting …

-If you see the WordPress icon displayed on your browser menu (as shown in the screen shot above), then the site uses WordPress.
+If the WordPress icon displays on your browser menu (as the above screenshot shows), then the site uses WordPress.

 (SpyBar – Browser Addon For WordPress)